Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Introduction

 \textbf{Paper organization.} Section~\ref{sec:method} details the method and design choices, Section~\ref{sec:impl} outlines the implementation, Section~\ref{sec:rw} discusses related work, Section~\ref{sec:eval} presents the evaluation, Section~\ref{sec:limits} covers the limitations and future directions, and Section~\ref{sec:conclusion} concludes.

-\textbf{Contributions.} This study's key contribution is to empirically decouple the problem of temporal RAG into two distinct challenges: a tractable freshness problem, which we solve with a simple recency prior, and a more complex topic evolution problem, for which we demonstrate the insufficiency of common heuristics, thereby establishing a crucial performance baseline for future research.
+\textbf{Contributions.} This study's key contribution is to empirically decouple the problem of temporal RAG into two distinct challenges: a tractable \emph{freshness} problem, which we address with a simple recency prior, and a harder \emph{topic evolution} problem, where we localize the failure of a simple heuristic tracker to its labeling rule rather than its clustering algorithm.
 We evaluate: \begin{enumerate} \item \textbf{A solution to the \emph{freshness} problem} is to adapt classic temporal re-ranking from Temporal Information Retrieval (TIR).
 We implement this as a fused semantic-temporal score that blends cosine similarity with a half-life decay function. \item \textbf{An investigation of the \emph{topic evolution} problem} was designed to test the performance boundary of simple heuristics.
-We evaluated a simplified, non-probabilistic tracker that uses weekly clustering to assign interpretable labels (\emph{e.g., emergence and drift}).
-We contrast this heuristic approach with the problem space addressed by more complex methods like Dynamic Topic Models (DTMs), rigorously demonstrating the insufficiency of simple heuristics for this task. \end{enumerate} Our results show that the simple recency prior is highly effective, whereas while the heuristic tracker highlights the difficulty of nuanced, automated trend analysis.
-Although K-means is known to be unstable in dynamic settings, we include it here as a motivated baseline to empirically validate why it fails in RAG pipelines operating over temporal data.
-Their poor performance reinforces the need for time-aware scoring mechanisms.
+We evaluate a non-probabilistic tracker that uses weekly clustering to assign interpretable labels (\emph{e.g., emergence and drift}).
+Holding the clustering fixed, replacing the per-week-delta labeling rule with a baseline-relative one raises macro-F1 from 0.08 to 0.49; holding the rule fixed, swapping K-means for HDBSCAN does not help (0.10).
+The dominant controllable factor is the labeling rule, which motivates change-aware labels (and, for the residual clustering noise, $K$-free methods such as DTMs or HDBSCAN) as future work. \end{enumerate} Our results show that the simple recency prior is effective for freshness, while the heuristic tracker's low label score is driven by its rule rather than its clustering, an important correction to the intuition that a more powerful clusterer is the needed fix.